mmitch/ci-example/README.md

 ## prerequisites

-You need an accounts on TravisCI and Codecov.io that are linked to your Github account.
+You need accounts on both TravisCI and Codecov.io that are linked to your Github account.